 - At the time of harvest, consideration should be given to the need for additional management action where any local factor, for example adverse weather conditions, may increase the opportunity for contamination of the crop. - Fresh fruits and vegetables unfit for human consumption should be segregated during harvesting.
-Those which cannot be further processed should be disposed of properly to avoid contamination of fresh fruits and vegetables or agricultural inputs.

-- Harvest employees should not use harvesting containers for carrying materials (e.g. lunches, tools, fuel, etc.) other than harvested fruits and vegetables. - Equipment and containers previously used for hazardous materials (e.g. garbage, manure, agricultural chemicals, etc.) should not be used for holding fresh fruits or vegetables or have contact with packaging material that is used for fresh fruits and vegetables without adequate cleaning and disinfecting. - Care must be taken when packing fresh fruits and vegetables in the field not to contaminate containers or bins by exposure to soil, manure or animal/human faeces. - Damaged containers that are no longer cleanable should be discarded.
+Those which cannot be further processed should be disposed of properly to avoid contamination of fresh fruits and vegetables or agricultural inputs. - Harvest employees should not use harvesting containers for carrying materials (e.g. lunches, tools, fuel, etc.) other than harvested fruits and vegetables. - Equipment and containers previously used for potentially hazardous materials (e.g. garbage, manure, etc.) should not be used for holding fresh fruits or vegetables or have contact with packaging material that is used for fresh fruits and vegetables without adequate cleaning and disinfecting. - Care must be taken when packing fresh fruits and vegetables in the field not to contaminate containers or bins by exposure to soil, manure or animal/human faeces.

-3.3.2Storage and transport from the field to the packing facility
+3.3.2 Storage and transport from the field to the packing facility manner to reduce the opportunity for potential contamination from physical objects such as glass, wood, etc.